barbieriht/freeCodeCamp-MLWithPython/README.md

 3. Project 3: *Book Recommendation Engine using KNN*
    - Description: In this challenge, you will create a book recommendation algorithm using K-Nearest Neighbors.

+4. Project 4: *Linear Regression Health Costs Calculator*
+   - Description: In this challenge, you will predict healthcare costs using a regression algorithm.

+5. Project 5: *Neural Network SMS Text Classifier*
+   - Description: In this challenge, you need to create a machine learning model that will classify SMS messages as either "ham" or "spam".
+A "ham" message is a normal message sent by a friend.
+A "spam" message is an advertisement or a message sent by a company.

 ## Getting Started

 To run these projects locally or explore the code, follow the steps below: